Norton Disney dodecahedron at the Usher Gallery

 Mysterious Roman dodecahedron found in Norton Disney on display in the Usher Gallery.

-Thought to date from the third or fourth century, the copper alloy, hollow, 12-sided object was found during an amateur archaeological ‘dig’ in Norton Disney near Lincoln, in summer 2023.
+Thought to date from the third or fourth century, the copper alloy, hollow, 12-sided object was found during a community archaeological dig in Norton Disney near Lincoln, in summer 2023.
 It is one of only 33 such dodecahedrons found in Britain, and the first to have been found in the Midlands.
 It is also one of the largest examples to be found, measuring around 8cm tall and weighing 245g.
 Where most other examples are found damaged, or as fragments, the Norton Disney dodecahedron is complete and in remarkable condition after 1,700 years of being buried.

 Their purpose has been lost in the mists of time, as there are no references to them in Roman texts or depictions of them.
 Based on scientific evidence, it is believed they were not practical items, but associated with Roman rituals and religious practice.

-Come see the dodecahedron for yourself at the Usher Gallery, Thursday to Monday from 10am to 4pm.
+Come see the dodecahedron for yourself, in the Usher Gallery, Thursday to Monday from 10am to 4pm.
 Free entry.

 Photo: Norton Disney History and Archaeology Group